Self-guided Sightseeing Tour #1 in Arles, France

 Show sight on map

-The Protestant temple of Arles, known as the Rotonde d'Arles, is a reformed Protestant place of cult located 9 rue de la Rotonde in Arles, Bouches-du-Rhône.
-The parish is attached to the United Protestant Church in France.
+The Protestant Temple of Arles, known as La Rotonde d'Arles, is a Protestant Reformed place of worship located at 9 rue de la Rotonde in Arles, Bouches-du-Rhône.
+The parish is attached to the United Protestant Church of France.

 Wikipedia: Temple protestant d'Arles (FR), Website